-With that prologue, Figure 4.26 reports the change of Gross World Product during the twenty-first century in the year in which they occur measured at market exchange rates.
-This information is also displayed in Table 4.8.
-The use of market exchange rates is a convenient choice given the formulations of the models employed here, but as discussed above and in Chapter 3 the approach has limits (see the Box 3.1 in Chapter 3).
-While change in Gross World Product is not the intellectually most satisfying measure it serves as a common reference point.
+3 twenty-first century in the year in which they occur measured at market exchange rates.
+4 This information is also displayed in Table 4.8.
+The use of market exchange rates is a 5 convenient choice given the formulations of the models employed here, but as discussed 6 above and in Chapter 3 the approach has limits (see the Box 3.1 in Chapter 3).
+While 7 change in Gross World Product is not the intellectually most satisfying measure it serves as a common reference point.